domluna/JuliaFormatter.jl/README.md

 ## Skipping Formatting

-By default formatting is always on.
-Formatting can be turned toggled with the following comments:
+By default formatting is always on but can be toggled with the following comments:

 ```julia
 # format: off